Andrew S. Boutros

-Andrew S. Boutros is an American lawyer, law professor, and former federal prosecutor, now serving as the United States Attorney for the Northern District of Illinois since April 2025.
-He is known for prosecuting corporate fraud and cybercrime cases (most notably, Chicago's Silk Road cases).
-In 2015, the Federal Law Enforcement Officers Association honored him with the National Prosecutorial Award, and he was also elected to the American Law Institute the same year.
-He is the Regional Chair of Dechert LLP's White Collar practice, where he is resident in the firm's Chicago and DC offices.
+Andrew S. Boutros is an American lawyer, law professor, and former federal prosecutor, who has served as the United States Attorney for the Northern District of Illinois since April 2025.
+He has prosecuted corporate fraud and cybercrime cases, including Chicago-based Silk Road cases.
+He was elected to the American Law Institute in 2015.
+He was the Regional Chair of Dechert LLP's White Collar practice, based in the firm's Chicago and Washington, D.C., offices.

+In May 2026, Boutros dismissed all charges in the "Broadview Six" immigration protest case after his staff's grand jury misconduct was revealed.
+He received judicial criticism for continuing to defend the prosecution's underlying merits, after what the trial judge described as the worst prosecutorial misconduct she had ever seen during the case's grand jury phase, all of which occurred on Boutros's watch.

 Education and early career

 Boutros is a first-generation American whose parents emigrated from Egypt.
-He earned his undergraduate degree from Virginia Tech where he graduated in-honors summa cum laude.
-He then went on to the University of Virginia School of Law where he earned his J.D. in 2001.
-Jeffrey O'Connell was one of Boutros' academic mentors while in law school.
-The two authored an article on aspects of tort reform that appeared in the Notre Dame Law Review.
-Following law school, Boutros clerked for the Honorable Eugene E. Siler Jr. of the United States Court of Appeals for the Sixth Circuit.
-After graduating, he worked as a defense attorney in the Washington, D.C. office of an international law firm.
-He helped launch and run the firm's Foreign Corrupt Practices Act (FCPA) group.
+He earned his undergraduate degree from Virginia Tech, graduating summa cum laude.
+He then atttended the University of Virginia School of Law where he received his J.D. in 2001.
+Jeffrey O'Connell, one of Boutros's academic mentors in law school, co-authored with him an article on tort reform that appeared in the Notre Dame Law Review.
+After law school, Boutros clerked for the Judge Eugene E. Siler Jr. of the United States Court of Appeals for the Sixth Circuit.
+He then worked as a defense attorney in the Washington, D.C., office of an international law firm, where he helped launch and run the firm's Foreign Corrupt Practices Act (FCPA) group.